devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 An escalation chain defines an ordered list of notification quests that should progressively increase in both audience and volume until someone acknowledges the event and begins the process of resolution.

-To create an escalation chain, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Escalation chains`.
+To create an escalation chain, use the Grafana Cloud main navigation menu for `Alerts & IRM > IRM > Escalation chains`.
 Press the `New escalation chain` button.

 Assign the **JWT Pizza DevOps** team and give the name `JWT Pizza` for the chain.
 Press the `Create Escalation Chain` button.